jamilasrc/Quantifying-the-Invasive-Metabolome/README.md

 and compound production rates.
 Invasive/Non-Native profiles were also correlated according to environmental and ecological factors.

-See RDS and Excel files for data used.
+See Excel files for data used.